 Assurance: Except as otherwise noted in the plan, state developed fee schedule rates are the same for both public and private providers of the service.
-The agency's Advanced Practitioner of Nursing/Physician Assistant/Nurse-Midwife fee schedule rates were set as of July 1, 2015 and are effective for services provided on or after that date.
-All rates are published on our website: http://dhcfp.nv.gov/Resources/Rates/FeeSchedules/.
+The agency's Advanced Practitioner of Nursing/Physician Assistant/Nurse-Midwife fee schedule rates were set as of January 1, 2024 and are effective for services provided on or after that date.
+Podiatrist, Optometrist, Chiropractor, Nurse Anesthetist and Psychologist fee schedule rates were set as of January 1, 2017 and are effective for services provided on or after that date.
+Community Paramedicine fee schedule rates were set as of August 27, 2021 and are effective for services provided on or after that date.
+Licensed Pharmacist fee schedule rates were set as of July 1, 2022 and are effective for services provided on or after those dates.
+All rates are published on our website: http://dhcfp.nv.gov/Resources/Rates/FeeSchedules/